 The Minecraft Caves & Cliffs update is coming in the summer of 2021, and with it comes a plethora of new mobs, land formations, and a brand-new ore: copper.
 While we got a new type of ore in the Nether Update, it’s been a while since a new ore type has been introduced into the overworld, the most recent being emerald.
 Caves & Cliffs will also be the first update to add an ore that changes in appearance over time.

-Copper can be crafted into blocks, slabs, and stairs, making it perfect for decorating; but if you want that shiny bronze look forever, you might be out of luck.
-Once copper ingots are crafted into any shape and are placed, they will naturally oxidize over time.
+Copper Ingots can be crafted into blocks, slabs, and stairs, or cut into Cut Copper making it perfect for decorating — but if you want that shiny bronze look forever, you are going to need to wax it.
+Otherwise, once Copper Blocks are crafted into any shape and are placed, they will naturally oxidize over time like real copper.

-This will not change any play mechanic or interactive element — the changes over time are purely cosmetic, though copper can also be used to craft a telescope.
+Oxidation will not change any play mechanic or interactive element — the changes over time are purely cosmetic.
+In terms on non-decorative uses, copper can also be used to craft a lightning rod or a spyglass.